glciampaglia/knowledge_linker/docs/log.markdown

 normal closure computed only on intermediate nodes and with the additional constraint that direct neighbors (i.e. available knowledge) have maximal similarity (or minimal distance).

+## Sat Nov  9 23:01:55 EST 2013

+Integrated the one-pass algorithm into the package and implemented also the metric version, using the Dombi t-conorm with $\lambda = 1$, which is the equivalent of the classic Dijkstra algorithm, but on proximity graphs.
+Tested it on Big Red II and to compute one single-source problem, (i.e. one row) it takes approximately 3 minutes, which means that the wall time is cut down from more than 3 days to just 3h30'!

+Submitted three job arrays, each consisting of an array of 64 simple jobs:

+1. (id = 185915): metric closure, directed graph
+2. (id = 185916): ultrametric closure, undirected graph
+3. (id = 185917): metric closure, undirected graph